jzhu-research/Co-opti-supplementary-materials/README.md

-# Supplementary Materials for "Co-opti"
+# Supplementary Materials for "FC-Opti"

 This repository contains the detailed parameters of the test systems.